Audio Conferencing common questions

 Scheduling a meeting that will be joined by all attendees using a phone to dial-in is not different from scheduling a regular online meeting.
 However, there are two ways to start a meeting on which all of the participants use a phone to dial-in:

 Option #1: By default, if the meeting organizer and all participants are joining a meeting using a phone, the meeting organizer needs to input his or her Audio Conferencing PIN to start it.
 Callers get asked if they wish to authenticate as the organizer of a given meeting when they dial the phone number of an online meeting.
 All participants that join the meeting via dial-in before the organizer starts will be placed in the lobby and will listen to music on hold.
-Once the organizer starts it by inputting his or her Audio Conferencing PIN, all participants in the lobby will automatically join the meeting.
+For Skype for Business meetings, once the organizer starts it by inputting his or her Audio Conferencing PIN, all participants in the lobby will automatically join the meeting.
+For Microsoft Teams meetings, the participants will join the meeting according to the value of the automatically admit people setting in the organizer's meeting policy.

 Option #2: If the “Allow unauthenticated callers to be the first people in a meeting“ setting (disabled by default) is enabled for a given organizer, then all meetings scheduled by that user will be able to be started without having the organizer input his or her Audio Conferencing PIN.
 When this setting is enabled, the meeting will start as soon as the first participant joins it via a dial-in phone number and he or she will not be put in the lobby.
 For additional information see, Manage Audio Conferencing settings for a user in Microsoft Teams or Manage Audio Conferencing settings for a user in Skype for Business Online.